0xPolygonID/docs/docs/wallet/universal-links.md

 :::note
 The `i_m` request must be Base64 encoded while `request_uri`, `back_url` and `finish_url` must be URI encoded before adding them to the fragment of the URL.
-URI encoding the params will translate characters like ?, =, /, and & into their encoded equivalents so that they don’t interfere with the outer URL's query parameters.
+URI encoding ensures that special characters such as ?, =, /, and & are converted to their percent-encoded equivalents, preventing conflicts with the URL's query parameters.
+URLs should always use percent-encoded rather than unicode escape sequences for special characters.
 :::

 Standard query string delimiters (=, &, )should be used for the params.